Mujauna, Shikarpur

-Mujauna is a village in West Champaran district in the Indian state of Bihar.
+Mujauna is a village in the West Champaran district in the Indian state of Bihar.
 It comes under the Shikarpur panchayat of Narkatiaganj block.

 Demographics

 As of the 2011 census of India, Mujauna had a population of 901 in 121 households.
 Males constitute 52% of the population and females 47%.
 Mujauna has an average literacy rate of 42%, lower than the national average of 74%: male literacy is 67.28%, and female literacy is 32.71%.
 In Mujauna, 20.4% of the population is under 6 years of age.